Equal Loudness Curves

 Is it loudness?

-For the remainder of this lesson when I use the term "loudness" just know it comes with all of these conditions.
+For the remainder of this lesson when I use the term "loudness" just know it comes with all of these short comings.
 It's not true "loudness" but it is much better than just using dB SPL as that is clearly way off if such large adjustments are need to make things sound "equally loud"!

 The Phon

-We need to move away from the dB SPL when talking about a specific loudness line.
+It is helpful to move away from the dB SPL when talking about a specific loudness line.
 For example it is a mouthful to say 100 Hz with the reference of 1 kHz at 40 dBSPL.
 So what we do instead is define the reference to be 40 phons.
 Then every point on that line is understood to be referenced to the reference at 40 dBSPL.

 The Sone